RMS Windsor Castle (1959): The Latsis years 1977–2004

 The vessel was promptly sold to Yiannis Latsis the Greek finance and shipping magnate, charity patron and benefactor, and renamed Margarita L, in honour of his daughter.
 The ship left Southampton for the last time on 3 October 1977, with her former Union-Castle 'vermillion' funnel paint replaced by that of Latsis 'buff' yellow and under the flag of convenience of Panama.
 After a refit in Piraeus Margarita L was despatched to Jeddah, Saudi Arabia, for use as an office, leisure centre and static accommodation facility for one of Latsis's companies, Petrola International SA.
 A special jetty was built for Margarita L, equipped with car parks, swimming pools and other sports facilities for the contracted workers.
 The vessel remained at her berth until 1983 when she proceeded to Bahrain for dry-docking and overhaul, returning directly to Jeddah.
 In June 1991, Margarita L was sent back to Piraeus under her own steam, to be laid up.
-The vessel subsequently became private accommodation for Mr Latsis and his family off Eleusis, Greece.
+The vessel subsequently became private accommodation for Latsis and his family off Eleusis, Greece.
 Margarita L was reportedly first offered for sale in 1998, although it was not until after the death of Latsis in 2003 that the owners finally confirmed the now 43-year-old ship to be available.